Is your engine not starting or cranking over? You have come to the right

 cranking the starter.
 You should be able to hear the pump running in the

 rear of the car.
 If you are unsure of its operation then you will need to

 test the fuel pressure.
 If no pressure is present then confirm the fuel pump

 being bad by using a wring diagram for your vehicle and probing the pump

 power wire using a test light.

-If the fuel pump electrical system and pressure seem to be working okay the next step
+If the fuel pump electrical system and pressure seems to be working okay the next step

 is to test the injector pulse.
 This can be done by using a test light while the